nathanielxd/flutterfall/README.md

 # Quick Start

-The general directory structure of a Flutter app looks like this:
+The general directory structure of a Flutterfall app looks similar to this:

 ```
 my_flutter_app/